jayjuk/corvid/gameserver/README.md

 # Game Server

-## Modules
+## Private Modules

 ### Game Server

 The "main" runtime modules.
 Comprises SocketIO setup, creation and launch of Game Manager

+### Player Input Processor

+Where the player's input (i.e. command and nouns etc) is parsed and turned into a reference to a function and parameters

 ### Game Manager

-Where almost all the business logic resides, especially the processing of player input (i.e. commands)
+Where almost all the rest of the game business logic resides, including putting the player's commands into action

 ### World

 Tracks the entities, players, items and their state

-### Item
+### Game Item

 Methods and attributes of items in the game